… what gets your attention?

 It seems people don’t think much about having heart disease, even though it’s quite common and increasing (and a common cause of instant death – in 40% of all heart attacks, the first symptom is sudden death; that’s one heck of a symptom).
-On the other hand, people will often pay attention to headlines about less likely, less dramatic but still devastating health challenges such as diabetes, Alzheimer’s, or autoimmune disease.
+On the other hand, if you’ve seen first hand a family member ravaged by Alzheimer’s, you might pay attention to headlines about that, or less likely, less dramatic but still devastating health challenges such as diabetes or autoimmune disease.

 In the greater scheme of things, maybe it doesn’t matter what gets your attention because they all share some common ground: lifestyle behaviors are the predominant factors that determine whether you may or may not develop one of these destructive health conditions (this field of science is called epigenetics – meaning that lifestyle or environmental factors take precedence over genetic predisposition).

 For example, science has shown us that getting regular (daily) exercise, eating healthy fats, and avoiding refined carbohydrates (such as sugar and bread), will drastically lower the risk of heart disease or having a heart attack.

 Oh, wait a minute, those same lifestyle choices also play a central role in causing/avoiding diabetes, cancer, Alzheimer’s and autoimmune disease.